jpison/GAparsimony/Readme.md

 This function extracts **size** and **decay** NNET parameters from the first two elements of *chromosome* vector.
 Next 13 elements of chromosome correspond with the selected input features, *selec\_feat*.
-They are binarized to one when they are one greater than \> 0.50.
+They are binarized to one when are greater than \> 0.50.

 A NNET model is trained with these parameters and selected input features.
 Finally, *fitness\_NNET()* returns a vector with three values: